 My VA: Dr. Knows My Name – How Do Community Care Providers Match That Family-Level Trust?

-When a Veteran says, “My VA doctor knows my name,” they’re expressing something deeper than recognition; it’s about trust, understanding, and a sense of belonging.
-It’s about being seen and valued.
-VA’s Patient-Aligned Care Teams (PACT) deliver that family-level connection because everything—primary care, pharmacy, referrals, and social work—flows from one familiar home base.
+When a Veteran says, “My VA doctor knows my name,” they mean more than recognition—it’s trust, understanding, and belonging.
+VA’s Patient-Aligned Care Teams (PACT) provide that family-level connection, where primary care, pharmacy, referrals, and social work flow from one familiar base.

 So, what happens when a Veteran is referred to VA Community Care?
-How can community providers match that same warmth and familiarity—especially during seasonal moves, long-distance relocations, or specialty referrals?
+How can community providers match that warmth—especially during moves, relocations, or specialty visits?

-This guide is a practical playbook written for both sides:
+This guide is a practical playbook for both sides:

-The goal isn’t to replace the VA relationship.
-It’s to preserve the VA “family feel” while care happens outside the VA system, and to ensure a seamless handoff back to the Veteran’s home team.
+The goal isn’t to replace the VA relationship, but to preserve the “family feel” while care occurs outside VA, ensuring a seamless handoff back to the Veteran’s home team.

 Why the VA Relationship Feels Like “Family”